-The Department of Mechanical and Mechatronics Engineering offers programs leading to the degrees of Master of Applied Science (MASc), Master of Engineering (MEng), Doctor of Philosophy (PhD), Green Energy Graduate Diploma (GDip), or a Graduate Diploma in Design (GDip).
+The Department of Mechanical and Mechatronics Engineering offers programs leading to the degrees of Master of Applied Science (MASc), Master of Engineering (MEng), Doctor of Philosophy (PhD), and Green Energy Graduate Diploma (GDip).
 The Department also offers an Accelerated BASc-MASc degree program for current University of Waterloo undergraduate students who qualify for the program.
 The Mechanical and Mechatronics Engineering Department offers an opportunity for full-time graduate student to carry out research under the supervision of a Professor who is expert in the subject field.

 To learn more about Course Schedules for the current and upcoming terms, Courses offered each year (with description) and, Course enrollment and how to add/drop courses.
 Visit the Graduate Courses page.